All the businesses in the world have no better friend or worse enemy than their customers.

 2. Net Promoter Score (NPS)

-The NPS calculates the probability of a customer referring it to a friend and rightfully the most popular way of measuring customer loyalty.
-NPS score will be high when the customers believe that you are capable of keeping them happy a longer time, which is essential customer loyalty.
 It was introduced to account for the lack of predictive power of CSAT.
-The question is straightforward and very easy to answer since it is not asking about the customer’s emotion about the product, but about their intention to refer the company.
-On the downside, NPS is largely one dimensional and the respondents don’t have to take a leap and refer your company without any incentives or credits.
+The question is straightforward to answer since it is not asking about the customer’s emotion about the product but about their intention to refer the company.
+On the downside, NPS is largely one-dimensional, and the respondents don’t have to take a leap and refer your company without any incentives or credits.

 3. Customer Effort Score

-The Customer Effort Score takes a different approach while measuring customer satisfaction.
+The Customer Effort Score takes a different approach while we measure customer satisfaction.
 It asks the customer: “how hard did you have to work to get a problem fixed?
 The scale is usually from 1 to 5, one is very easy to 5 is very difficult.
 The lower the score, the higher satisfaction is.

 96% of customers with a high effort score showed reduced loyalty in the future, whereas only 9% of those reported low effort scores.